 Visit this January

+It's time to reset after a season of indulgence.
+Breathe a breath of fresh air into those lungs of yours and set out on a winter walk.
 Is there anything more satisfying on a winter’s day as the soft crunch of boots on frosty footpaths?
 Be sure to wear your most comfy boots as there are miles of winter walks to enjoy.
-Pick up one of our new walking leaflets from admissions and set out to explore.
+Pick up one of our 12 walking leaflets from admissions and set out to explore.

 Who's tweeting this winter

 Winter may have taken hold of the estate but the birdlife is still thriving.
 Here are a few of the different types of bird you may see on your walk around the grounds.
 There are plenty more about so let us know which birds you spot.

 Last year bird watchers were delighted by the arrival of Hawfinches around Fountains Hall.
 They've been spotted in December too so keep your eyes peeled for them through January!